fcampelo/fcampelo.github.io/_posts/2020-01-02-happy-new-blog.md

 ---
 published: true
 ---
 This is my fifth attempt at blogging.
+So what?

+***

 The first and most successful one was a diary that I kept between 2004 and 2009, while I was living in Japan.
 It was originally intended at providing friends and family back in Brazil with regular updates about my life, in a time before Facebook, WhatsApp and Twitter.
 It worked, but lost its _raison d'etre_ after I went back to Brazil at the end of my PhD.